Sheep Stocking Rate Calculator

 What is the stocking rate of a pasture?
 The stocking rate of a pasture is the number of animals (usually expressed in animal units) that are grazed on a specific area of pastureland.
 It’s typically calculated to ensure sustainable forage utilization.

-See also Consumer Proposal Calculator Canada
+See also Relative Volatility Calculator

 What are the factors that affect stocking rates?
 Factors that affect stocking rates include pasture quality, forage availability, climate, animal size and type, grazing management practices, and environmental sustainability goals.